top of page

 Writing in a gratitude journal just before bed can help improve your sleep quality and duration.

-Instead of harbouring resentment towards those with more wealth or superior jobs, grateful individuals recognize and value the achievements of others.
+Instead of harbouring resentment towards those with more wealth or superior jobs, grateful individuals recognise and value the achievements of others.

 Gratitude not only helps in reducing stress but also plays a significant role in overcoming trauma.
 Recognizing and appreciating what you have promotes resilience even during challenging times.

 Thank you for reading.
-If you found this helpful please read some of the other blog posts in this series.
+If you find this helpful, please read some of the other blog posts in this series.

 Comments